IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Detail level

-An orthogonal aspect of __trace presentation__ is control over the amount of details presented for each trace.
-This is important, because the emitted __program traces__ can be extremely detailed, which makes their complete presentation extremely expensive.
+An aspect of __trace presentation__ is the amount of details presented for each trace.
+This is important, because the emitted __program traces__ might contain extreme details, which, if presented in full, would have made handling of the trace extremely expensive.

-Additionally, because detail level is important for debugging (f.e. sometimes we want to see even the bytestring serialisation of a transaction), this control mechanism has to be configurable.
+Additionally, because detail level is important for debugging (e.g. sometimes we want to see even the `ByteString` serialisation of a transaction), this control mechanism has to be configurable.

 ### Documentation

-Self-documentation features are provided by a combination of:
+The self-documentation features of `trace-dispatcher` are provided by a combination of:

-* __Trace documentation__ mechanism, consisting of the `Documented a` type, carrying a list of per-constructor `DocMsg` description, and
+* __documentation annotations__, expressed by the `Documented a` type, that carry a list of per- __message constructor__ description (of `DocMsg` type), and
-* A documentation generation mode, that emits the entire document, using the __tracer namespace__ to guide the document structure.
+* a special __dispatcher__ execution mode that emits documentation for all annotated traces, using the __tracer namespace__ to guide the document structure.

-The per-constructor `DocMsg` objects are constructed by providing:
+The per- __message constructor__ `DocMsg` objects combine:

-* Prototype of the message -- a stubbed constructor invocation,
+* __trace prototypes__ -- a stubbed __message constructor__ invocation,
-* Message documentation text, in Markdown format,
+* message documentation text, in Markdown format,

-> * the most special name of the message in the namespace

-*Because it is not enforced by the type system, it is very important to provide a complete list, as the prototypes are used as well for configuration*.
+*Because it is not enforced by the type system, it is very important that each trace provides a complete list of `DocMsg` entries for all message contructors, as these prototypes are also used for configuration*.

 ```haskell
 newtype Documented a = Documented {undoc :: [DocMsg a]}